 This section provides a series of very simple Arduino sketches to demonstrate how for loops work.
-The sketches are designed to show how loops can be structured and are not meant to perform useful functions.
-Study these examples to see how the body of the loop is controlled by the loop counter expressions in the parentheses after the for key word.
-These example sketches also show how a for loop inside the loop function interacts with the repeated execution of the loop function.
-Refer to Section 5.1 for a scenario where a for loop performs a useful task.
+The codes do not perform useful functions.
+Instead these codes are meant to help you understand how a for loop functions, and how the for loop in the body of the loop function interacts with the repeated execution of the loop function.
+Refer to Section 5.1 for an scenario where a for loop performs a useful function.